jonasblanc/CS-341-Computer-graphics-labs-project/icg_shadow/Exercise6-Group9/readme.txt

 **TASK 6.1.1 and 6.1.2 Construct Transformation Matrix for Shadow Mapping**

+We did a switch on the different cube faces to set the up and lookTo vector (as in fig. 2).
+Then we get the light position in the camera coordinates.
+At first we didn't saw the the icg_math.js file so we did the computation component by component which took quite some time.
+Then to get the point we want to look to we add the light position and the lookTo vector.
+(Both are in camera coordinates.)
+The function lookAt take "up" as a vector so we don't need to add the position to the up vector.
+Finally we first multiply by scene_view to be ine the camera coordinates and then multiply by the lookAt matrix which is defined in camera coordinates.

 **TASK 6.2.1: Light Depth Fragment Shader**

 **TASK 6.2.2: Phong Lighting Shader with Shadows**